poppy-project/poppy-docs/pypot/doc/quickstart-configfile.rst

 It contains:

-- two motors called head_y and head_z
+- two **motors** called head_y and head_z
-- one motor group called head and containing the head_y and head_z motors
+- one **motor group** called head and containing the head_y and head_z motors
-- one controller called head_controller, which controls teh motors of the motor group head.
+- one **controller** called head_controller, which controls the motors of the motor group head.
 A controller is associated to a serial port and therefore a USB2serial device.
 Even if you can theoretically plug more than 100 servos on one port, it is unadvised (for electrical losses) to have more than 15.

 Each robot-specific library (poppy-humanoid for example) contains its own configuration file.